Useful information and my detailed experience hiking to Wankaroo Falls in Wooroonooran National Park, Far North Queensland Australia.

 Wankaroo Falls is a roughly 35-metre single-plunge waterfall flowing on Wankaroo Creek in Wooroonooran National Park, Far North Queensland, Australia.

-This waterfall is one of my personal favorite waterfalls in the Cairns region and one worth checking out if you’ve already visited some of the more popular waterfalls in Wooroonooran National Park.
+This waterfall is one of my personal favourite waterfalls in the Cairns region and one worth checking out if you’ve already visited some of the more popular waterfalls in the region.

 About the Wankaroo Falls Hike